Photo Courtesy of BigStock/Bloomicon

 Classic silliness on a modern device

 The slimy cat juggles astronauts with her happy dinosaur.
-We all know about the giggle-inducing fun a couple random adjectives and nouns can result in when we jot them down on a Mad Lib pad.
-This smart phone/tablet version offers the same amount of fun without out the extra clutter filling your kiddo’s carry-on.
+We all know about the giggle-inducing fun a couple of random adjectives and nouns can result in when we jot them down on a Mad Lib pad.
+This smart phone/tablet version offers the same amount of fun without the extra clutter filling your kiddo’s carry-on.
 The initial version, which includes 21 Mad Libs, is free but several additional versions are available for $1.99 each.
 Ideal for elementary-aged kids.

 Bonus: Family Travel Planning App